Welcome to Class 1B

 During this transitional year, we aim to instil some of our school’s core values into our pupils, such as ‘perseverance’, ‘trust’ and ‘compassion’ as these will enable our children to develop into resilient, caring individuals who support their class mates.
 In turn, this creates a positive learning environment in which children are confident to tackle the challenges of Year 1.
 We have a lot of fun learning in our classroom, which is a bright and colourful learning environment, and we enjoy showing off all of our fantastic achievements and progress.

-In Computing, our area of learning will be ‘Online Safety and Exploring Purple Mash’ in Autumn 1.
-We will be getting to know how to use the program and developing our awareness of E-Safety.
-In Autumn 2, we will explore this further by moving onto 'Pictograms and Lego Builders'.
+In Computing, our area of learning will be ‘Maze Explorers and Spreadsheets’.
+We will continue to visit e-safety objectives every lesson so that children are continually aware of E-Safety.
 Please continue to support us by logging onto Purple Mash at home to ensure your child is familiar with their username and password details.

-Our Music topics will be ‘Hey You’ and Rhythm in The Way We Walk and Banana Rap.
-We will begin by exploring Old School Hip Hop style music pieces and will then move onto Reggae music.
-In our Music lessons, we will take part in activities such as finding the pulse and appraising songs.
+Our Music topics will be ‘Your Imagination’ focusing on Pop Music in Summer 1.
+This will then move onto ‘Reflect, Rewind and Replay’, focusing on Classical music pieces.
+In our Music lessons, we will take part in activities such as finding the pulse and will move onto composition.

-We would like to take this opportunity to remind you that children should arrive at school wearing the correct PE kit on their designated PE day (for us this is a Tuesday in Autumn 1 and Wednesdays in Autumn 2).
+We would like to take this opportunity to remind you that children should arrive at school wearing the correct PE kit on their designated PE day (for us, this is on a Tuesday in Summer 1).
 This consists of a white t-shirt, black shorts/jogging bottoms/tracksuit bottoms, black pumps/trainers and their blue school jumper.
 Please ensure all jewellery is removed on this day.
-This half term we will be developing our skills in Target Games and Fundamentals.
-In Autumn 2, we will be exploring Gymnastics and Ball Skills.
+In Summer 1, we will be developing our skills in Net and Wall games, as well as Athletics.
+In Summer 2, we will be exploring Yoga, as well as Striking and Fielding.

 Segmenting and blending practise: https://www.phonicsbloom.com/